What items are prohibited and can't be delivered through Jetkrate?

 |Animals (except correctly packaged bees, leeches, silkworms and harmless insects)

-Drugs or Narcotics (unless in prescription quantities and packaged correctly)3 *
+Drugs, Narcotics or Nicotine (unless in prescription quantities and packaged correctly)3 *

 First aid kits

 Human or animal remains (inc. ashes)

 Magnets or magnetic material (inc. fridge magnets and compasses)

 Illegal items: any item that is illegal or prohibited by law or any authority whether in New Zealand or the destination country; any item that is prohibited by a United Nations sanction - for further details refer to United Nations Security Council Sanctions.

 - Dangerous items: any item that is capable, as packaged, of causing injury to people or damage to property